Open My Eyes from Gethsemane

 This year, as you fast, I believe God is going to open your eyes, your spiritual eyes.
 There are four specific times I see that God opened spiritual eyes in the Bible for people to see the divine intervention around them, and He will do the same for you this year.

 We first see these words in Genesis 21.
 Hagar was in a desperate situation.
 She and her son, Ishmael, had been sent out to the desert to survive on their own and they were hungry, thirsty, and without a safe place to turn.
-Watching her child thirst to death was more than she could bare, so she tucked him under a bush and left him, wandering just far enough away that she could no longer hear his cries.
+Watching her child thirst to death was more than she could bear, so she tucked him under a bush and left him, wandering just far enough away that she could no longer hear his cries.
 But God heard the cry!
 Verse 19 says, “Then God opened her eyes and she saw a well of water.”
 Hagar wasn’t blind; God opened her spiritual eyes to see the provision around her.

 Maybe, like Hagar, you’re so overwhelmed with worry and fear, questioning how you’ll ever make it out of your desperate situation, scared your children will be swallowed up by death, that you’re missing the well right in front of you.
 God will provide.
 He will make a way out.
 Fast and pray and ask God to open your eyes – open your eyes to His divine provision.

-The second time we read about God opening spiritual eyes is in Numbers 22, when Balaam’s donkey speaks.
-Balaam was on the wrong path; he was going the wrong direction, against the will of God.
+The second time we read about God opening spiritual eyes is in Numbers 22 when Balaam’s donkey speaks.
+Balaam was on the wrong path; he was going in the wrong direction, against the will of God.
 In verse 31 it says, “Then the Lord opened Balaam’s eyes …” How many people do you know who are blindly headed in the wrong direction?
-Friends, family, children, maybe even you … but God can open your eyes—even if He first has to open the mouth of donkey—to see what’s in front of you.
+Friends, family, children, maybe even you … but God can open your eyes—even if He first has to open the mouth of a donkey—to see what’s in front of you.
 When God opened Balaam’s eyes, he saw an angel of the Lord standing in front of him.
 It was his spiritual eyes that were opened to see that God was there to guide him.

 We don’t have to lean on our own understanding and reason, God’s plan is greater, and if we look for Him, we will see Him.
 As you fast and pray, God will open your eyes to the right direction and put you on the right course for your future.
 Not only that, but He can intervene in the life of your loved ones and set them on the right path!